Skip to Content

 Early in my teaching career I had a child in my class who had been diagnosed with autism.
 I realised that I had limited knowledge of how to meet his needs and felt that it was my responsibility to address the gaps in my knowledge.

 I began studying via distance at Massey University.
-I wasn’t sure how this experience would be but it turned out perfectly.
 The flexibility has allowed me to continue working and parenting my four children while studying.

 The lecturers in my programme have been accessible and supportive.
 They have created robust and relevant programmes and it is apparent that they enjoy their work.
 The block courses have given me opportunities to build professional and personal connections with the lecturers and other students.

 The programme was rigorous, stimulating and challenging.
 I felt that my knowledge and skills increased at an exponential rate, particularly during my internship year.
 In addition to developing a broad range of knowledge and skills, I grew as a person, becoming more self-aware as a result of deep reflection.